 Buckwheat has been linked to the lowering of cholesterol and high blood pressure, due to their rich supply of flavonoids, contributing to regular blood flow, and protecting the body from free-radicals.
 There are also studies into the usefulness of Buckwheat stabilising blood sugars.
 Of course, if none of these things are an issue, or you can't find Buckwheat Flakes easily (I get mine from my local health shop, but you can buy them from Amazon here.

 I get why it's easier to buy granola, it's convenient, it seems cheaper and it's so easy.
 However, I have always found that bought granola is so sweet, and you just don't know exactly what's in it.

-I love to serve my granola sprinkled on smoothie bowls or yogurt, or its the perfect snack just on it's own.
+I love to serve my granola sprinkled on smoothie bowls or with yogurt and my vanilla poached pears, or it's the perfect snack just on its own.

 - Nuts: peanuts, almonds, hazelnuts, pecans, walnuts, pistachios, macadamia